-What a pleasure to interview Susanne Jones, quilt artist who has championed several special quilt collections and exhibits.
-She has authored HERstory: A Celebration of Strong Women and Fly Me to the Moon: An Art Quilt Journey documenting quilts, honor their subjects and acknowledge the makers.
+Susanne Jones is a quilt artist who has championed several special quilt collections and exhibits.
+She authored HERstory: A Celebration of Strong Women and Fly Me to the Moon: An Art Quilt Journey documenting quilts, honoring their subjects and acknowledging the makers.
 Inspired by strong women in her life, Susanne considers herself a lifelong learner, always trying new techniques on her art quilts.

 What inspired the HERstory project?
 How did you get quilters involved, exhibits and now a book.

 Honestly, the inspiration for the HERstory project came from four sources.
 I put out the call in March of 2016 during the Presidential elections.
 The timing seemed perfect as I anticipated celebrating the first woman occupying the Oval Office.
 Boy was I wrong.
 Good thing I wasn’t wrong about my other three inspirations.
 My grandmother, Anna Bruce Miller, my mom, Sue Mullins Miller, and my mother-in-law, Marna Williams.

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.

 Anna was born to Norwegian immigrants in South Dakota Territory in 1888.
 She became a citizen of the United States when South Dakota became a state.
 Women got the right to vote on August 18, 1920, when the 19th amendment was ratified.
 I’m not sure where she was living at the time, but she spent some time as a door-to-door saleswoman for Singer sewing machines, so maybe her itinerant status made it so she couldn’t vote.